nasa/cumulus-docs/docs/deployment.md

 ----
 #### Deploy the Cumulus Stack

-Once the preceeding configuration steps have completed, run the following to deploy Cumulus from your `<daac>-deploy` root directory:
+Once the preceding configuration steps have completed, run the following to deploy Cumulus from your `<daac>-deploy` root directory:

     $ kes cf deploy --kes-folder app --region <region> \
       --template ../cumulus/packages/deployment/app \